VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

+## v3.2.3
+- Improved the stability and reliability of the plugin.

 ## v3.2.2
 - Improve CI build stability.
 - Enhance the (Force) Push dialog with the default help action, the push tags option and the title indicating the repository.